 They're repealing the Catamount Health Plan (a plan accountable for increasing the number of insured Vermonters) but maintaining the Catamount employer tax of $11 million.
 At the same time, they're asking low income Vermonters to pay more for new plans, raising taxes on your insurance claims to the tune of about $12 million and offering fewer choices in a new system, dubbed "Vermont Health Connect."

 Effective Jan.
 1, 2014, Vermont Health Connect will be the only place for employees of businesses with fewer than 50 employees and individuals to purchase insurance.
-In just 4 months, small businesses and individuals will be asked to compare health plans for which there is currently no information available and make critically important decisions about health care security.
-Big corporations and labor unions are exempt, of course.

 As a small employer, there are many things to consider before sending employees into the exchange.
 Most importantly, you don't have to send them there alone - you can still help them.
 And a broker can help you.